Janvierjavi/Janvierjavi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my portofilo
+- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently learning nextJs
-- 👯 I’m looking to collaborate Ruby on rails
+- 👯 I’m looking to collaborate with Ruby on Rails
 - 🤔 I’m looking for help with React.js
 - 💬 Ask me about Ruby on Rails
 - 📫 How to reach me: janvierjavim2@gmail.com